flatsurf/exact-real/README.md

 [perf](https://perf.wiki.kernel.org/index.php/Main_Page) works well to profile when you make sure that `CXXFLAGS` contains `-fno-omit-framepointer`.
-You can then for example run our test suite with `perf record -g make check` Apart from perf itself there are several ways to analyze the output, [hotspot](https://github.com/KDAB/hotspot) might be the most convenient one at the time of this writing.
+You can then for example run our test suite with `perf record --call-graph dwarf make check` Apart from perf itself there are several ways to analyze the output, [hotspot](https://github.com/KDAB/hotspot) might be the most convenient one at the time of this writing.